len-nguyen/len-nguyen.github.io/projects/beach1.md

 title: ICS Study Hub
 permalink: projects/ics-study-hub
 # All dates must be YYYY-MM-DD format!
-date: 2020-09-01
+date: 2020-12-13
 labels:
+   - Meteor
+   - React
-  - Adobe Lightroom
+   - JavaScript
-  - Adobe Photoshop
+   - Semantic UI
-  - Photography
+   - CSS/HTML
-  - Business
+   - ICS 314
-summary: Providing excellent quality of photo editing and knowing how they want their pictures
+summary:  ICS Study Hub is a final project that I had worked on in a group in ICS 314 that allows students
+         to make study sessions with other students.
 ---

 <img class="ui medium image" src="../images/product.jpg">